Table of Contents

-Apricot is very good food remedy to treat anaemia as it is rich source of Iron.
+Apricot is very good food remedy to treat anemia as it is a rich source of Iron.
 Small but essential amount of copper in the fruit makes iron available to the body.

 Eating 6-8 apricot regularly will treat chronic Constipation due to to its cellulose and pectin contents.
 The cellulose, which is not digested, acts as a roughage—that indigos table part of the food which helps the bowel movement and the pectin which absorbs and retains water, thereby increasing bulk to faeces and stimulating smooth bowel movement.

 Fresh juice of apricots, mixed with glucose or honey, is a very cooling drink during fevers.
 It quenches the thirst and eliminates the waste products from the body.
 It tones up the eyes, stomach, the liver, heart and nerves by supplying vitamins and minerals.

 The apricot in its fresh form is used as a dessert fruit.
 It is, however, generally used in its dried form.
 The heat renders it easier to digest It is made into excellent jam, jelly, marmalades and preserves Apricots canned in sugar are also popular The nut of the apricot is extensively used in confectionary.